Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Fisher Information in Isotropic Pairwise GMRF's

-where $\mathbf{\theta} = \left(\mu, \sigma^{2}, \beta \right)$ is the vector of parameters, with $\mu$ and $\sigma^{2}$ denoting the mean (expected value) and variance, $\beta$ denoting the spatial dependence parameter (inverse temperature) and $\eta_{i}$ representing the neighbohood around the \textit{i-th} random variable in the field.
-It is interesting to note that for $\beta = 0$, the expression degenerates to a Gaussian density.
-From an information geometry perspective \cite{Amari, Kass1989}, it means we are constrained to a sub-manifold within the Riemmanian manifold of probability distributions, where the natural Riemmanian metric (tensor) is given by the Fisher information.
+with $\vec{\theta} = (\mu, \sigma^{2}, \beta)$, where $\mu$ and $\sigma^{2}$ are the expected value and the variance of the random variables, and $\beta = 1/T$ is the parameter that controls the interaction between the variables (inverse temperature).
+Note that, for $\beta = 0$, the model degenerates to the usual Gaussian distribution.
+From an information geometry perspective \cite{Amari, Kass1989}, it means that we are constrained to a sub-manifold within the Riemmanian manifold of probability distributions, where the natural Riemmanian metric (tensor) is given by the Fisher information.
 It has been shown that the geometric structure of exponential family distributions exhibit constant curvature.
-However, little is known about information geometry on more general statistical models, such as Gaussian Markov Random Fields.
+However, little is known about information geometry on more general statistical models, such as GMRF's.
+For $\beta > 0$, some degree of correlation between the observations is expected, making the interactions grow stronger.
+Typical choices for $\eta_{i}$ are the first and second order non-causal neighborhood systems, defined by the sets of 4 and 8 nearest neighbors, respectively.